 With the end of SIHH 2017 comes the realisation that the year is well and truly in full swing.
-And while its still early days in the world of watch releases, I think its safe to say that we’re in for a massive year!
+And while its still early days in the world of The Wind Up – Watch News #144 releases, I think its safe to say that we’re in for a massive year!
 In this instalment of The Wind Up, we have a vast array of pieces, ranging from AP’s jaw-dropping release to MB&F’s latest bank-breaking piece.
 So as always, sit back, relax and enjoy!

 Longines Flagship Heritage 60th Anniversary 1957-2017